xodio/xod-docs/docs/guide/generics/README.md

 ## Specializations

-A specialization is a regular patch having a distinctive name like:
+A specialization is a regular patch either having a distinctive name containing types in parentheses or having the same basename as an abstract patch if it’s a specialization for a type defined in the same library.

+### Specializations with types specification

+For example,

 - `if-else(number)`
 - `if-else(string)`